Save up to 15% off with Packages. View Pricing →

 Yes — this is one of microneedling’s key advantages.
 Because it doesn’t use heat or light energy, there’s no risk of the post-inflammatory hyperpigmentation that can occur with certain lasers on darker skin.
 It’s safe for all Fitzpatrick skin types (I–VI).
 Your provider may adjust needle depth and post-treatment serum selection for melanin-rich skin.

 Microneedling is one of the most effective non-surgical treatments for acne scarring.
 Rolling and boxcar scars respond best.
 Deep ice pick scars improve but may need combination approaches (microneedling + chemical peels or RF microneedling).
-We have a detailed guide on microneedling for acne scars covering each scar type.

 The collagen remodeling from microneedling is long-lasting but not permanent — your skin continues to age naturally.
 Scar improvement tends to be the most durable result.
 For anti-aging and texture maintenance, 1–2 sessions per year after your initial series helps sustain results.
-Think of it like fitness: the work you put in has lasting effects, but maintenance matters.